R square and its drawback

 Total Sum of Squares

 TSS or Total Sum of Squares represents the total variations in actual values of the dependent variable (Y) from the sample mean value.
-It can be calculated by squaring the deviation of each value of actual Y from the mean of actual Y and adding up all the deviations.
-Hence, it can be estimated as:
+Hence, it can be calculated by squaring the deviation of each value of actual Y from the mean of actual Y and adding up all the deviations.
+That is, it can be estimated as:

 Total sum of squares